VilnaCRM-Org/website-infrastructure/.github/github_token_rotation.md

 2. **Communication Protocols**: Notify relevant security personnel and stakeholders.
 3. **Recovery Procedures**: Verify the new token’s functionality and perform additional testing to confirm stability.

+## Enhanced Token Usage Guidelines

+- **Token Usage Monitoring Thresholds**:
+   - **API Rate Limits**: Set specific limits for API requests per hour to prevent abuse.
+   - **Concurrent Operations**: Define maximum thresholds for concurrent operations allowed with each token.
+   - **Maximum Token Lifetime**: Ensure tokens have a predefined maximum lifetime that aligns with organizational security standards.
+- **Token Rotation Guidelines**:
+   - Regularly rotate tokens, particularly when there are changes in team members or updates to repository access requirements.

 ---

 ### Additional Steps